 - Use the word vegan when necessary, for example when buying candy.
 Don’t be annoying and push it on them, but do make sure you say: Hey how about we try this new candy that is vegan?
 It’s not pushy but it lets them know that they are a bit different – and when they taste them, the difference disappears and all they remember is that candy is candy, it’s all delicious.
-Btw, have you tried these gummy bears?
-They are so good!

 - Be mindful of the songs they listen to.
-Naja loves to sing and dance and when we jump around and sing out loud in the living room, we go through a bunch of kids songs that are about bunnies and sunshine and chickens.
+My niece loves to sing and dance and when we jump around and sing out loud in the living room, we go through a bunch of kids songs that are about bunnies and sunshine and chickens.
 But there is one song about a hunter that is about to kill a fox.
 Needless to say, I make sure to always skip this one and spare her the knowledge that some people hunt other animals for fun.